 The best part?
 If your child follows these device break reminders to a T, he/she will be able to earn points which can be used to request for outdoor activities, like football classes or outdoor adventures*!
 A win-win: practice good device habits, and get rewarded for it.

-Even if the good ol’ fashioned ‘no’ doesn’t work, get creative and find ways to help your child curb their reliance on their devices.
+Even if the good ol’ fashioned ‘no’ doesn’t work, get creative.
+Find ways to help your child curb their reliance on their devices.
 Going outdoors, some indoor fun, and even parent apps can help them develop safe and healthy device habits that will last them a lifetime in this digital era.